HERDAZ/safeWayHome/README.md

 # Safe Way Home
-A geolocalisation app to make sure you get home safe.
+This is the backend for a geolocalisation app to make sure you get home safe.

 ## Install